Flag of Mississippi: 2015 replacement efforts

-Hospitality and Bicentennial flags
+Hospitality flag

 An alternative was devised in 2014 by artist Laurin Stennis, granddaughter of former U.S. senator John C. Stennis.
 Her proposal was originally dubbed the "Declare Mississippi flag" but was popularly called the "Stennis flag" and later renamed the "Hospitality flag".
 In June 2020, Stennis stepped back from the effort to change the 1894 flag, citing potential harm associated with her last name, which she shares with her grandfather who was a segregationist for much of his career.
 In August 2020, the copyrighted design was withdrawn from being an option for a new flag because it did not include the legislature-mandated "In God We Trust" slogan.

 The flag consists of a single blue star on a white field, an inversion of the white star on a blue field of the Bonnie Blue flag.
 It is encircled by 19 smaller stars representing each state in the Union when Mississippi joined, as well as symbolizing "unity and continuity" drawing inspiration from the artifacts of the indigenous peoples of the region.
 The central white field represents "faith and possibility", and is flanked on each side by vertical red bars, representing "the blood spilled by Mississippians, whether civilian or military, who have honorably given their lives in pursuit of liberty and justice for all".
 In an interview, Stennis said the red bars also stand for "Mississippians' 'passionate differences' on the flag issue".

 Since its inception, numerous bills were brought before the legislature to have the Stennis flag declared the new state flag, but none of them passed.
 On April 17, 2019, Mississippi governor Phil Bryant signed a new specialty license plates bill.
 One of the new specialty plates included the Stennis flag along with the phrase "History + Hope + Hospitality".
 This was the first time that the Stennis flag's design received some form of state sanction by being used in an official capacity.

+Bicentennial flag

 A flag was created by the Mississippi Economic Council to celebrate the state's bicentennial in 2017.
 This flag consisted of a blue, white and red tricolor with the state seal centered on the white stripe.
 The flag also had the words "Established 1817" and "Bicentennial 2017" written on the white stripe on either side of the seal.
 This flag, without the wording, has been used as an alternative state flag and has been suggested as a possible replacement for it.

 In late June 2020, former Governor Phil Bryant suggested using the bicentennial flag as a future state flag.
 Following the retirement of the previous state flag on June 30, 2020, this banner was used in some instances as a de facto placeholder.
 African American Mississippians from 2017 to 2020 frequently used the bicentennial flag along with the 2001 proposed flag.